zeroc-ice/ice-demos/cpp/README.md

 was created with Visual Studio 2012 and will be converted if you are using a newer version of Visual Studio.

-Select your target configuration: Debug or Release, Win32 or x64 (on supported x64 platforms).
+Select your target configuration: Debug or Release, Win32 or x64.
 Right click on the desired demo in the Solution Explorer window and select "Build".

 ### Running the Demos